SplitScreen-Me/splitscreenme-www/docs/bug-report-reddit.md

 ---
-id: bug-report-reddit.md
+id: bug-report-reddit
-title: How to report a bug(reddit)?
+title: How to report a bug (reddit)?
 ---

 How to report a bug on reddit?